tibia-oce/bootstrap/README.md

 >
 > Secrets are contained in an encrypted ansible yaml that can be repackaged to your choosing.
 By default the vault password is 'password'.
 If you would like to improve the security, you can [rekey the vault](#Updating-secrets) with something more reasonable/secure, and also update the values for the root and dev user of the ubuntu server.

+If you have previously set up a Github PAT token, then continue... otherwise follow [these instructions](/docs/src/notes/pat.md).

 ### Copy required configs

 1. Back on your control machine, we'll generate a signed SSH key and place the tail in your control node so that after this process, your VM is secured:
     ```sh
-    # Enter your VM IP address from above (optional: user)
+    # Enter your VM IP address from above next to 'host'
     task environment:keys host=
     ```

 2. This task will copy the dummy secrets and host name files.
 It will update the host list with the value you provide.
     ```sh
-    # Enter your VM IP address from above
+    # Add your credentials, where: host is VM IP, github_username is your github email address and github_token is a PAT token
-    task secrets:copy host=
+    task secrets:copy host= github_username= github_token=
     ```

 ### Running the playbook